riccardo-franchi/Triangular-billiard/organizing-graphs.md

 - We should avoid repeating the same type of simulation
 - The cases studied should be as varied as possible When you commit changes:
-- you should keep .txt file in .gitignore
+    - keep .txt file in .gitignore
     - exclude .pdf from the .gitignore